aroaxinping/aroaxinping/README.md

 <br><br>

-*💼 Aviable for entry-level junior positions and freelance projects to learn and grow :)*
+*💼 Available for entry-level positions to learn and grow :)*

 </div>